 If the assessment of the collectability of substantially all payments due under a lease changes from probable to not probable, any difference between the rental revenue recognized to date and the lease payments that have been collected is recognized as a current period reduction of rental revenue in the consolidated statements of operations.
+If the assessment of collectability subsequently changes from not probable to probable, any difference between the rental revenue that would have been recognized if collectability had always been assessed as probable and the rental revenue recognized to date is recognized as a current period increase to rental revenue in the consolidated statements of operations.

-The Company recorded the following amounts as adjustments to rental revenue during the periods presented:
+The Company recorded the following adjustments as increases to or reductions of rental revenue for tenant credit during the periods presented: